Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Intermediate States and Intermediate Rewards

-\begin{assumption}[One-Way Intermediate States] Given an MDP $\mc M = (\mc S,\mc A, P, r, \gamma)$ with initial state $s_0\in \mc S$, terminal states $\mc S_{T}$, and intermediate states $\mc S_I$, we assume that each intermediate state $s_{i_j}\in \mc S_{I}$ can only be visited {\em at most once} in one episode under any policy, namely, $\forall j\in [N],\;D(s_{i_j},s_{i_j})=\infty$. \end{assumption} Intuitively, Assumption \ref{assump:OneWayIntermediateStates} characterizes the states that ``irreversibly change the environment'' in one episode, upon the agent's arrival.
-For example, in the Pacman game (Figure \ref{fig:Pacman}), if the agent (Pacman) reaches a location $(x,y)$ that contains a food pellet, then the whole environment changes irreversibly, because a food, once consumed, cannot appear again at $(x,y)$, unless the whole environment is reset.
-Similarly for the door \& key environment \cite{gym_minigrid} that will be presented in Section \ref{sec:Experiment}, once the agent picks up a key at location $(x,y)$, it possesses the key for the rest of that episode.
-Assumption \ref{assump:OneWayIntermediateStates} is widely adopted in practice, as many sub-goals identified by designers are usually one-way.
+Intuitively, Assumption \ref{assump:OneWayIntermediateStates} characterizes the states that ``cannot be revisited'' in one episode, upon the agent's arrival.
+For example, in the Pacman game (Figure \ref{fig:Pacman}), if the Pacman reaches a location $(x,y)$ that contains a food pellet, then the Pacman cannot go back to previous states where the consumed food pellet is still available at $(x,y)$.
+Similarly for the door \& key environment \shortcite{gym_minigrid} that will be presented in Section \ref{sec:Experiment}, once the agent picks up a key at location $(x,y)$, it possesses the key for the rest of that episode.
+Assumption \ref{assump:OneWayIntermediateStates} is widely adopted in practice \cite{Brockman2016OpenAI,vinyals2017starcraft,vinyals2019grandmaster,berner2019dota,ye2020towards}, as many subgoals identified by designers are usually one-way (see more discussion in Section \ref{subsec:InterpretInterState}).